Troubleshooting ECS Service Broker for VMware Tanzu

-This document describes troubleshooting steps and common issues when running the ECS Service Broker for Pivotal Platform.
+This document describes troubleshooting steps and common issues when running the ECS Service Broker for VMware Tanzu.

 The ECS Service Broker is installed through a tile in Operations Manager, so when an installation fails, collecting logs from Ops Manager is helpful.
 To do this, navigate to the Ops Manager Installation Dashboard and select Change Log.
-Find the entry for the ECS Pivotal Platform Service Broker and click Logs.
+Find the entry for the ECS VMware Tanzu Service Broker and click Logs.
 The logs will be displayed for the following BOSH errands:

 - Installing Dell EMC ECS Broker